(430 ILCS 65/1.1)

 "Gun show" means an event or function:

 (1) at which the sale and transfer of firearms is the

 regular and normal course of business and where 50 or more firearms are displayed, offered, or exhibited for sale, transfer, or exchange; or

 (2) at which not less than 10 gun show vendors

 display, offer, or exhibit for sale, sell, transfer, or exchange firearms.

 "Gun show" includes the entire premises provided for an event or function, including parking areas for the event or function, that is sponsored to facilitate the purchase, sale, transfer, or exchange of firearms as described in this Section.

-"Gun show" does not include training or safety classes, competitive shooting events, such as rifle, shotgun, or handgun matches, trap, skeet, or sporting clays shoots, dinners, banquets, raffles, or
+Unless otherwise expressly stated, "gun show" does not include training or safety classes, competitive shooting events, such as rifle, shotgun, or handgun matches, trap, skeet, or sporting clays shoots, dinners, banquets, raffles, or

 any other event where the sale or transfer of firearms is not the primary course of business.